 ATTIRE: Buttoned-down dress shirts w/ties and slacks are required upon entrance to the dance.
 Jackets are not required.
+Hats such as fedoras and cowboy hats are allowed.
 Vests are allowed.
 No t-shirts shown (unless under the dress shirt); Jeans are allowed but must be dark and pressed.
+No light-colored jeans; no jeans with holes; and no scruffy jeans are allowed.
 No more than two buttons on the dress shirt can be unbuttoned at any single time.
 Sunglasses are not allowed.
-Kilts are not allowed.

-SHOES: A selection of footwear is available to wear at the dance such as clean, no scuffed cowboy boots, formal dress shoes, converse (or shoes similar), and Sperry boat shoes.
-Tennis shoes are not allowed.
-Work or heavy weighted boots are not allowed.
+SHOES: A selection of footwear is available to wear at the dance such as clean, no-scuffed cowboy boots, formal dress shoes, converse (or shoes similar), and Sperry boat shoes.
+Work or heavy-weighted boots are not allowed.
 All footwear must be closed-toed (no flip-flops or sandals) and accompanied with socks.
-Anything not listed here will not be acceptable to wear for the dance. no tennis shoes.
+Anything not listed here will not be acceptable to wear for the dance.

 May not be cut below the bust line.
-Cleavage should not show, and deep, plunging necklines are not allowed, either.
+Cleavage should not show, and deep, plunging necklines are not allowed.

-Fitted dresses that are too tight will not be allowed.
+Form-fitting dresses that are too tight will not be allowed.
 If fabric stretches or clings, it is too tight.
-This issue is tough to fix.
-Most thin-material, form-fitting dresses are not acceptable for Homecoming’s dress code.
 One option might be to purchase a larger size to give more movement inside the dress instead of being super clingy.
-It is usually best to purchase a different dress.

-Formal Women's jumpsuits are allowed!
-Please ensure they adhere to similar dress code guidelines regarding length, backs, necklines, slits, skin-tight, midriffs or strapless dresses.
+Formal Women's pantsuits are allowed!
+Please ensure they adhere to similar dress code guidelines.

 Email firstname.lastname@example.org if you need an outfit Evaluation from the NTX Dress Code Committee.
-Response time will be within 24 hours or less.
 You may send a picture of your attire/outfit.
-This service will not be available the week of the dance/ending Monday, October 3rd.
-We suggest getting your outfit together as soon as possible!

 Please arrive in appropriate attire and please do not stress!
 We do not want to turn anyone away due to a Dress Code violation; however, we reserve the right to do so without offering a refund.

-Email firstname.lastname@example.org if you have any questions about your outfit.
-If you wish to wear something other than a dress or suit, please contact us to discuss it.
+Contact the Dress Code Crew at firstname.lastname@example.org if you have any questions about your outfit.
+If you wish to wear something other than a dress, suit, or themed attire, please contact us.